 Did you know once upon a time golf iron sets had 3 and 4 irons?

 Those days are long gone and hybrids have taken their place which is a very good thing.
-Nowadays you'll struggle to find sets with 3, 4 and even 5 irons.
+You'll struggle to find sets with 3, 4 and even 5 irons these days.
 Hybrids are that much easier to hit in the air that even the pros have switched out their 2 and 3 irons in favor of them.
 Even Tiger started playing a driving iron during his comeback rounds in the Bahamas.

 The benefit to your game as a higher handicapper is two-fold.
 You'll be able to hit more par 3's in one shot and you'll be able to hit longer approaches into the greens more easily.
 Actually, we could add that one of the best hybrids for high handicappers might become your go-to club for any tee shot.

 First thing you notice in a hybrid is the body behind the face like Jennifer Lopez before she got old.
 With that extra booty in the back, the face can be made thinner like a fairway wood.

 This means the manufacturer can redistribute weight to the sole to get more of the weight under and behind the ball so you can hit it in the air MUCH easier than ever before.

 See, long irons are thin and look like butter knives.
 Most of the time, we think we need to 'help' the ball get in the air because the faces are so flat.
 The hybrid solves this problem and hitting the hybrid like you would hit your 7 iron is ideal!